ariejdl/SDG/ReadMe.md

 #### Footnotes

 SDG: Soli Deo Gloria latin for "glory to God alone", a reformation maxim.
+"The fear of the Lord is the beginning of wisdom", Proverbs 9:10.